-"It's like watching the birth of a superbug," says Lance Price of the Translational Genomics Research Institute, or TGen, in Flagstaff, Arizona.
+"It's like watching the birth of a superbug," says Lance Price of the Translational Genomics Research Institute, or TGen, in Flagstaff, Ariz.

 Price told The Salt that the new resistant human bug appears to be spreading beyond people with direct exposure to livestock.

 "Initially we could always trace it back to livestock exposure," Price says.
 "But now we are starting to see cases of resistant strains that we can't trace back.
 So we think it may be changing gears, so to speak, and gaining the capacity to be passed from person to person."

 Price says the new data provide an early warning of what might become a major public health problem.

 "We're seeing this one coming," he says.
 "The question is how often will this occur in the future if we don't start controlling antibiotic use?"

 So far, the proportion of human MRSA infections due to this livestock-derived strain is small.
 But in some areas of the Netherlands, it's causing as many as 1 in 4 human MRSA cases — suggesting that it has the potential to spread extensively.

 Paul Keim, another study author, says the report shows that "our inappropriate use of antibiotics ... is now coming back to haunt us."
 He says the solution is clear — banning antibiotics in livestock feed, as the European Union has done.